hestonhamilton/birdbox/README.md

 I suggest checking the [BirdNET-Pi repo](https://github.com/mcguirepr89/BirdNET-Pi) for information related to other configurations.

 ## Setup Steps
-1. **Prepare Boot Device:** Install a compatible OS on the microSD card or SSD.
+1. Install a compatible OS on the boot drive.
 	  *	**IMPORTANT NOTE:** "Raspberry Pi OS (Legacy, 64-bit) Lite" currently must be selected during imaging due to [Issue #1055](https://github.com/mcguirepr89/BirdNET-Pi/issues/1055).
 	  *	This image uses Debian 11 (bullseye), so other bullseye-based images may also be compatible.
 2. Install fans/heatsinks on the Raspberry Pi if using them.